nindalf/advent/y2024/src/day10/Readme.md

 You all arrive at a [Lava Production Facility](/2023/day/15) on a floating island in the sky.
 As the others begin to search the massive industrial complex, you feel a small nose boop your leg and look down to discover a reindeer wearing a hard hat.

-The reindeer is holding a book titled &quot;Lava Island Hiking Guide&quot;.
+The reindeer is holding a book titled "Lava Island Hiking Guide".
 However, when you open the book, you discover that most of it seems to have been scorched by lava!
 As you're about to ask how you can help, the reindeer brings you a blank [topographic map](https://en.wikipedia.org/wiki/Topographic_map) of the surrounding area (your puzzle input) and looks up at you excitedly.

 Perhaps you can help fill in the missing hiking trails?